relativitydev/transfer-api-samples/README.md

 The primary use-case for path resolvers is adding backwards compatibility to a client.
 For example, the Aspera client employs resolvers to adapt UNC paths to native Aspera UNIX-style paths.

 ***Note:** The library provides **AsperaUncPathResolver** for API users that wish to use Aspera clients when using UNC paths exclusively.
-This **must** be specified when native Aspera paths are **NOT** used.*
+This is **automatically** used by Aspera jobs as long as `ITransferRequest.RemotePathsInUncFormat` is true.

 ### IRetryStrategy
-The `TransferRequest` object exposes an optional `RetryStrategy` property to define a method that dictates how much time is spent in between retry attempts.
+The `ITransferRequest` object exposes an optional `RetryStrategy` property to define a method that dictates how much time is spent in between retry attempts.
 The signature for this interface is as follows:

 ```csharp
 interface IRetryStrategy